gurudanito001/pardomart-delivery/api-client/docs/RatingApi.md

 const configuration = new Configuration();
 const apiInstance = new RatingApi(configuration);

-let id: string; //The ID of the rating to update. (default to undefined) let updateRatingPayload: UpdateRatingPayload; //
+let updateRatingPayload: UpdateRatingPayload; // let id: string; //The ID of the rating to update. (default to undefined)

 const { status, data } = await apiInstance.ratingsIdPatch(
-    id,
+    updateRatingPayload,
-    updateRatingPayload
+    id
 );
 ```